walshbr/introduction-to-text-analysis/archives/nines.md

 ![Jack the Ripper TEI](/assets/old_bailey_tei.png)

-NINES mission:
+A lot of working with technology like this simply entails NINES mission:
 The Networked Infrastructure for Nineteenth-Century Electronic Scholarship (NINES) is one such resource.
 NINES attempts to gather archived materials pertaining to the Nineteenth Century in a way that promotes access and